bilijp153/ASUS-VivoBook-FL8700JP-X509JP--icelake-i7-1065G7-Hackintosh/README_en.md

 This machine is equipped with a sound card `Realtek ALC256`, and has Intel's intelligent sound technology

 ### LAN and Bluetooth
-The network card installed in this machine is [Intel Wireless-AC 9461](https://ark.intel.com/content/www/cn/zh/ark/products/125193/intel-wirelessac-9461.html)
+-The network card installed in this machine is [Intel Wireless-AC 9461](https://ark.intel.com/content/www/cn/zh/ark/products/125193/intel-wirelessac-9461.html)
-Bluetooth is 5.0
+-Bluetooth is 5.0

 Note: The local network card does not support air transfer